A while back, I reached out and asked if there were any specific blog posts that you’d like to see. When someone suggested:

-But I also have learned, that some days, for the sake of my sanity and for my family’s… momma needs a 5-minute break on the couch while Daddy snuggles that night or that the kiddos need to try to go to sleep on their own instead.
+But I also have learned, that some days, for the sake of my sanity and for my family’s sake… momma needs a 5-minute break on the couch while Daddy snuggles that night or that the kiddos need to try to go to sleep on their own instead.

 Or maybe while at the park I’m on my phone because I’m checking to see what time Chuckie Cheese closes because I want to surprise them that evening because they were AMAZING for putting up with such a stressful week at home?
 Or I’m trying to frantically add money to an account so I can purchase groceries that evening to feed them dinner.

-I have just learned that there can be a lot of “mom guilt” ways in this world, and just because I’ve read something or that someone has said something to me about what I’m doing wrong, doesn’t mean that I’m a bad mom.
+I have just learned that there can be a lot of “mom guilt” (especially when we as parents travel and leave the kids) in this world, and just because I’ve read something or that someone has said something to me about what I’m doing wrong, doesn’t mean that I’m a bad mom.

 Which brings me to my next point.

 Parenting styles can be different from one another and it doesn’t mean that mine is right or that mine is wrong.

 If you have more than one child, you may know exactly what I’m saying when I say,

 How in the world can one child be so different than the other?